Cloudxtreme/exqueue/README.md

     they can start (i.e., both the original job *and* the queue-jumper must finish before the next job in the queue is picked up).

+*   `limit`: change the limit.
+If the new limit is greater than the number of jobs currently running, the next job in the queue is started.
+Running jobs are not killed if you reduce the limit.
+If you set it to zero, the queue is effectively blocked, even if running jobs complete.

 *   Check the `history` of commands.
 When you `print` the output of a job, the output is deleted from memory, but the command name, start and end times, and exit status, are kept forever.
 (Well... until you kill the